Youngermaster/Simple-Robot-Face-Rendering/docs/STATUS.md

 **Bottom Line:** You have a working robot face renderer that can run natively on your M3 Pro and (soon) in any web browser.
 The Raylib version is production-ready right now!

 ---

-*This is a significant accomplishment - you've built a complete graphics comparison project with working code, build systems, and beautiful documentation.
-The Raylib implementation alone is a great achievement!* 🎉